Configure for Bare Metal

 Advanced Bare Metal cluster configuration

-When you generate a Bare Metal cluster configuration, the TinkerbellTemplateConfig is kept internally and not shown in the generated configuration file.
-TinkerbellTemplateConfig settings define the actions done to install each node, such as get installation media, configure networking, add users, and otherwise configure the node.
+When you generate a Bare Metal cluster configuration, by default, the TinkerbellTemplateConfig is not shown in the generated configuration file.
+The TinkerbellTemplateConfig defines the actions to provision each node, such as getting installation media, configuring networking, adding users, and otherwise configuring the node.
+Internally, EKS Anywhere generates a default TinkerbellTemplateConfig based on the operating system family you choose.
+The default TinkerbellTemplateConfig is sufficient for most use cases.

 ---